ThomasPfuhl/gdm/README.md

 ## Webserver
-Install and configure a webserver.
+Either install and configure a webserver for $GDM_URL
-Or launch the command `php artisan serve` and point your browser  to `http://localhost:8000`
+or launch the command `php artisan serve` and point your browser  to `http://localhost:8000`

 ### Frontend
 Point your browser to the domain name or IP.